Phish-Guard

 Overview

 Phish-Guard is a browser extension I built to add extra phishing protection on top of what browsers already do pretty well.
-Think of it as a nice complementary tool that shows you the security context your browser doesn’t display.
+Think of it as a complementary tool that exposes the security context your browser typically hides.

-Browsers do a solid job with basic security, but here’s the gap I wanted to fill: when you visit a site with a valid HTTPS certificate, you see that reassuring “Secure 🔒” - which is technically correct.
-But what if that domain and certificate were both created 3 hours ago?
-That’s a massive red flag, but browsers don’t really highlight that kind of context.
+Browsers do a solid job with basic security, but there is a gap: when you visit a site with a valid HTTPS certificate, you see that reassuring “Secure 🔒” indicator.
+However, if that domain and certificate were both created 3 hours ago, that is a significant risk indicator that standard interfaces often obscure.

 Why This Matters